MILITARY DRILL HALL OF FAME BY-LAWS - established 1 May 2012

 5. PROCEDURES TO SELECT NEW DHOF MEMBERS:

 a.
-Every year, SNI will produce a listing of DHOF nominees and provide these to the current sitting DHOF members for review.
-Generally, this will go to INDIVIDUAL members however, organizations or groups may be contacted as well at the descretion of SNI.
+Every year, SNI may either select individuals, groups or institutions that they believe need to represent the DHOF and/or may produce a listing of DHOF nominees and provide these to the current sitting DHOF members for review.
+Generally, this listing will go to INDIVIDUAL members however, organizations or groups may be contacted as well at the descretion of SNI.
 To produce this listing of DHOF nominees, SNI will seek input from within, as well as from other respected individuals within the greater drill community.
-Additionally, every DHOF member will be permitted to nominate ONE new member annually and include them on the list of nominees.
-The DHOF member with provide a brief history on the nominee they are supporting and they will be included for consideration on the final nominated list.
+Additionally, every DHOF member will be permitted to nominate ONE new member annually and include them on the list of nominees should this list be circulated.
+The DHOF member will provide a brief history on the nominee they are supporting and they will be included for consideration on the final nominated list.
 This contact will occur in early Spring annually.

 c.
-In any given year, a minimum of ONE but no more than FOUR nominees may be enshrined into the DHOF.
-The exact quantity will be based on the strength of the vote of these nominees by the sitting DHOF members in the estimation of SNI.
-The strength of the vote will be considered using a median format (removing high & low votes until a "middle" number remains as the value of the nominee).
-Once nominees are selected to be enshrined in the DHOF, these members should be contacted and notified of their high honor.
+In any given year, a minimum of ONE but no more than THREE nominees may be enshrined into the DHOF.
+The exact quantity will be based on the strength of the vote of these nominees by the sitting DHOF members in the estimation of SNI and other factors.
+Once nominees are selected to be enshrined in the DHOF, these members will be contacted and notified of their high honor.

 e.
 DHOF members may nominate anyone or anything that meets the criteria for membership listed under Section Three of this document.
-As previously stated, all members will be granted a single domination each year.
-However, should a nominee be put forth for three consecutive years and that nominee fails to place within the top 50% of votes cast in each of those years, that nominee will not be eligible for consideration into the DHOF for a period of ten years from the time of the last nomination.
+As previously stated, all members will be granted a single nomination each year.
+However, should a nominee be put forth for three consecutive years and that nominee fails to place within the top 50% of votes cast in each of those years, that nominee will not be eligible for consideration into the DHOF ever again.

 6. DUTIES / RESPONSIBILITIES OF DHOF MEMBERS: